Distinguishing Leavitt algebras among Leavitt path algebras of finite graphs by Serre property: Results

 \end{example}

-\begin{example} The graded version of Serre's conjecture is too weak to imply that the algebra is of the form of Leavitt algebra $L_n$.
-The following example gives an $L_\K(E)$ where all finitely generated \emph{graded} projective $L_\K(E)$-modules are graded free, however $L_\K(E)$ is not graded isomorphic to $L_n$, for some $n \in \mathbb N$.
+\begin{example} The graded version of Serre's conjecture is too weak to imply that the algebra is graded isomorphic to $L_n$ for some $n \in \mathbb N$.
+The following example gives an algebra $L_\K(E)$ where all finitely generated \emph{graded} projective $L_\K(E)$-modules are graded free, however $L_\K(E)$ is not graded isomorphic to $L_n$, for some $n \in \mathbb N$.
 Consider the Leavitt path algebra $L_\K(E)$ associated to the graph